Some links in this post may be affiliate links

 Turn the pot regularly to ensure that the plant receives light on all sides for even growth.

-Anthurium forgetii requires an average warmth with a minimum of 160C inorder to thrive.
-Keep it away from cold draughts to avoid sudden changes in temperature.
+Anthurium forgetii requires an average warmth of 16-270C to thrive.
+Keep it away from cold drafts to avoid sudden changes in temperature.
 Check out this guide on understanding temperature for houseplants.

-Anthurium forgetii requires high humidity to thrive.
-To increase humidity, set the pot on a wet pebble tray.
+Anthurium forgetii flourishes in high humidity of 60-80%.
+To elevate humidity, set the pot on a wet pebble tray or instal a cool mist humidifier.
 Check out these techniques on how to raise humidity for houseplants.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust.
 Do not leave water drops on the leaves as it may cause fungal infestations.